canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-submit.md

 kubectl logs $pod_name -n spark | grep "The number of vowels in the string is"
 ```

 In this section, we learned how to submit jobs using `spark-submit`.
-In the [next section](/t/13230), we'll learn how to process streaming data in Spark.
+In the [next section](/t/13230), we'll learn how to process streaming data in Apache Spark.